rbind/yutani/content/post/2017-10-25-blogdown-custom.md

 ```

 ## Write `R/build.R`

+Next, write a custom script and save it as `R/build.R`.
+If `R/build.R` exists, blogdown executes it:

+> For all rendering methods, a custom R script ‘R/build.R’ will be executed if you have provided it under the root directory of the website
+(`?build_site`)

+This occurs regardless of which method we choose.
+By using `R/build.R`, you can add some preprocessing phase when `method = "html"`, or you can replace the whole process of building the website when `method = "custom"`.

 Here is my `R/build.R` (Some explanations follow).
 You can find other scripts by [searching on GitHub](https://github.com/search?utf8=%E2%9C%93&q=org%3Arbind+path%3AR+filename%3Abuild.R&type=).